MoiseevDI/AircraftLib/README.md

-# aircraft
+# AircraftLib
-An application with data about the company's flights
+C++ library for working with airline flight data